10 Best Pumpkin Seeds

 Final Recommendation

-If you want an everyday organic option that balances quality and accessibility, the 365 by Whole Foods Market bag is a safe starting point.
+If you want an everyday organic option that balances quality and accessibility, the top-ranked 365 by Whole Foods Market bag is a safe starting point.
 For maximum versatility in the kitchen, choose a raw unsalted one- to two-pound bag such as NOW Foods or Terrasoul.
-Athletes and nutrient-focused shoppers should consider sprouted options like Go Raw for potentially improved mineral absorption.
-If convenience is your top priority, a roasted and salted variety such as Good Sense delivers ready-to-eat flavor without extra prep.
+Athletes and nutrient-focused shoppers should consider sprouted options for potentially improved mineral absorption.
+If convenience is your top priority, a roasted and salted variety delivers ready-to-eat flavor without extra prep.
 Match the bag size to your usage, verify the certifications that matter to your diet, and always check recent reviews for freshness cues before you commit.